svchinche/tech-topics-with-demo/README.md

-# Demo based Tutorials with standards followed by Software Industries
+# Tech Topics with Best Practices

-This link will help to understand to all technologies
+## I am covering all technologies tutorials with standards followed by Software Industries for Devops !!